m200294/study-tracker/README.md

 An AI-powered exam preparation system built with Claude, Next.js, Supabase, and Vercel.
 Designed for structured, data-driven studying with real-time progress tracking and honest performance assessment.

+---

+## Origins
-Built for 3 university exams (Algorithms & Data Structures II, How Computers Work, Programming with Data) over a 3-week sprint in March 2026.
+Built for 3 university final exams ((Algorithms & Data Structures II, How Computers Work, Programming with Data)) over a 3-week sprint in March 2026.
+No tracking existed between sessions — progress was invisible.
+Each component was added to fix a specific gap: tracker first, then coach, then MCP automation.
+Grew from use, not planning.

 ---